TheCodeRDayI/csharp-wpf-ofb/README.md

 # Project purpose
 With this project that I did in my spare time in high school, I wanted to develop a project that my high school teacher could use as a resource for new students.
+Since it is the first project, there may be mistakes and omissions.

 # Solition Explorer / Layered Architecture
 ![screenshot.png](OFB_IMG/1.PNG),